 I remember the night before I went to the ER I almost didn't have the strength to make it up the last two stairs.
 It still amazes me just how much the ovarian mass was affecting my circulation and such.

-So, Mr. Savvy went and got another bed to put downstairs and that’s pretty much where I stayed the next week with a couple exceptions.
+So, Mr. Savvy went and got another bed to put downstairs and that's pretty much where I stayed the next week with a couple of exceptions.

 Thankful For A Health Insurance Option

 We have lived together for 10 years now but never got married.
 Since I didn't have health insurance being self-employed we decided to get hitched after Mr. Savvy confirmed with his work that I would have insurance backdated from the marriage date.